Geolocation API at work

-Use geocoding and reverse geocoding services with the Locations API.
-Find a location based on coordinates (latitude and longitude) and other values like postal code, address, and query string.
+Use geolocation API services to find locations based on coordinates (latitude/longitude) and other values like postal code, address, and query string.

 Location Recognition API

 Supercharge your applications with a high-powered geolocation API to provide information about a specified location.
 The Location Recognition API delivers a comprehensive description of any given location, as well as points of interest, when supplied with location coordinates (latitude/longitude).

 Nearby searches are on the rise.
 Bing Local Search API is a simple-to-use REST API that allows you to query for businesses by name, category or free text.

 Local Insights API

 The Bing Maps Local Insights API provides insights into businesses and entities that can be reached by car, on foot, or public transit.
 Score the attractiveness of a location based on the proximity to points of interest, making it easy for you to determine how close people are to things that are important to them.

 Spatial Data Services